jhan117/Frontend-Mentor-Challenges/README.md

 ## Plan

 - RWD
-1. float & percentage
+1. **float & percentage** - This version uses this
 2. flex with wrap
 3. grid with wrap
-4. **grid with 12 columns** - This version uses this
+4. grid with 12 columns

 - Breakpoint: 1440px
 - Use mix-blend-mode for image